repl-pad demo

 Example 4 - Fault tolerance

-let x = 0; const fn = () => x++; fn(); some-error fn(); fn();
+let x = 0; const fn = () => ++x; fn(); some-error fn(); fn();

 Example 5 - Async

-import { interval } from "https://unpkg.com/ixfx/dist/flow.js"
+import { repeat } from "https://unpkg.com/ixfx/dist/flow.js"

 let loops = 0;

-const randomGenerator = interval(() => Math.random(), 1000);
+const randomGenerator = repeat(() => Math.random(), 1000);

 for await (const r of randomGenerator) {

-// Prints a new random number every second
+// A new random number every second

 if (++loops > 10) break;